dagousket/mapping_toolkit/README.md

   --bed3=CHARACTER
     Third BED file

+  --name1=CHARACTER
+    Name of 1st overlap

+  --name2=CHARACTER
+    Name of 2nd overlap

+  --name3=CHARACTER
+    Name of 3rd overlap

   --out=OUT
     path and name of the output PDF

+  --expand=CHARACTER
+    If set as FALSE, overlap frequencies are based on region counts rather than base pair counts (usefull for large dataset)

   -h, --help
     Show this help message and exit